 "I am Shahram Amiri, the son of the Islamic Republic of Iran, who with God's help succeeded in running away from the U.S. security agents in the state of Virginia.
 I am [temporarily] at a safe place and I am trying to do this video but it is quite possible that I may shortly be again arrested by American security agents."

-He went on to say: "I am not free here and not allowed to contact my family or other people.
+He goes on to say: "I am not free here and not allowed to contact my family or other people.
 If I face any problems or if I do not return to my country soon, the government of the U.S. would be directly responsible for it."